Pierre Brossolette: Homages

-In France today, Brossolette's name is better known than the man himself or his life achievements, thanks to the great number of streets – nearly 500 out of which 127 in Greater Paris, schools and public facilities bearing it (see below).
+In France today, Brossolette's name is better known than the man himself or his life achievements, thanks to the great number of streets – nearly 500 out of which 127 in Greater Paris, schools and public facilities bearing it.
 His widow Gilberte was prominent in relaying his political ideas.
 In the 1950s, she was the first woman to enter – and, as vice-president, occasionally preside over – the French Senate.

 In Paris, a small street in the Quartier Latin between Rue Érasme and Rue Calvin, near École Normale Supérieure, was christened Rue Pierre-Brossolette in 1944 as among the very few celebrating a 20th-century person, together with Pierre and Marie Curie.
-A notable exception is Lyon, probably illustrating the rivalries between the two Zones as conversely no street in Paris had been christened after Jean Moulin until 1965.
+A notable exception is Lyon, probably illustrating the rivalries between the two Zones, as conversely no street in Paris had been christened after Jean Moulin until 1965.

 Buildings in Paris such as the former bookstore and nearby Lycée Janson de Sailly's court at Rue de la Pompe, the residence at Rue de Grenelle, his birthplace at rue Michel-Ange, the Maison de Radio France and the Ministry of the Interior's court at Rue des Saussaies all feature commemorative plaques and his name is mentioned on a floor plaque at the Panthéon.

 In Narbonne plage, a unique aeolian memorial attests to his popularity in the early postwar years and marks the place of his exfiltration by felucca Seadog.
-In Saint-Saëns, a stele commemorates the first Lysander exfiltration to London and nearby Plogoff another marks the failed Brittany exfiltration attempt.
+In Saint-Saëns, a stele commemorates the first Lysander exfiltration to London, and nearby Plogoff another marks the failed Brittany exfiltration attempt.

 Brossolette was also featured in the first series of Heroes of the Resistance by French PTT in 1957.
 The Saint-Cyr Military Academy ROTC Class of 2004 was christened after Brossolette, and a class song was created for the occasion.
 The masonic Grande Loge de France named its cultural circle after Condorcet-Brossolette.